Condition of workers key after government signs agreement with AirtelTigo – Sam George

 He said the government must provide details about the standings of the workers, whether or not there is going to be retrenchment, under the new agreement.

-Sam George further indicated that the Communications Committee of Parliament will be inviting the Minister of Communications to answer some questions relating to the AirtelTigo transfer of ownership.
+Sam George further indicated that the Communications Committee of Parliament will be inviting the Minister of Communications to answer some questions relating to the AirtelTigo transfer ownwership.

 The Deputy ranking member on the committee told Nana Akua Aborampah Mensah on the Hot Edition on 3FM Friday, April 16 the deal raises questions about the condition of workers and others issues which makes it prudent for the sector minister to give explanations to the committee.